 Joelle Jaskiel came to Swallowtail in 2014 as an apprentice interested in working with animals and quickly demonstrated herself as a quick learner, strong leader, and dedicated steward of the land and all its creatures.
 Now, Joelle manages the farm’s flock of laying hens, and co-manages our pigs, sheep, and cows.
 She also manages our Farm to Table dinner series, assists with all types of field work, and helps teach our crew of apprentices each season.
 She is a lady of many talents, and an amazing farmer.

 Swallowtail Farm is possible in large part through the vision, generosity of heart, and cooperative spirits of Rick and Jane Nesbit, who own the land our farm is resident on.
-They are graciously partnering with Emily and I in the management of the farm as a whole, and have the foresight to see the farm as a beneficial complement to their home.
+They are graciously partnering with me in the management of the farm as a whole, and have the foresight to see the farm as a beneficial complement to their home.
 It is with the utmost humility and gratitude that we grow food on their land without payment of lease or mortgage.
 In essence, they are thereby giving the great gift of facilitating our effort to produce the best food possible at a price that is accessible to the community.
 Farming on a small scale is increasingly obstructed by development and speculation, as these forces have made the cost of land prohibitive of itself.
 With this in mind, we consider it a blessing that our work has been relieved of this element of challenge.